-For individuals with BRAF mutation who relapse during adjuvant BRAF mutation, the first line option would be a choice of pembrolizumab or nivolumab with a subsequent second line option of ipilimumab.
+For individuals with BRAF mutation who relapse during adjuvant BRAF-targeted therapy, the first-line option would be a choice of pembrolizumab or nivolumab with a subsequent second-line option of ipilimumab.
 Another second-line option would be ipilmumab-nivolumab followed by nivolumab maintenance therapy.